-2. Understand the purpose of the blog post clearly.
+Understand the purpose of the blog post clearly

 Like i mentioned earlier, the purpose of every blog post is to get readers to your blog, create engagement and possibly convert your readers to buyers.

-To be able to do this successfully, you’ll need to have certain things in place like backlinks, a decent number of visitors, high quality content etc.
+To be able achieve the purpose of your post successfully, you’ll need to have certain things in place like backlinks, a decent number of visitors, high quality content etc.

 Now, you can’t do all these things at the same time that’s why you need to have a strategic approach towards creating specific goals for your content.

-If your goal is to create backlinks then you’ll definitely want to target a longer and more detailed posts.
+If your goal is to create backlinks then you’ll definitely have to target a longer and more detailed posts.

 You want to understand the competition behind the keyword you’re targeting and the length of the top ranking content for the keyword.

 Knowing the length of the top ranking blog posts in your niche or keyword will help in getting the blog posts you’re planning to write, a better ranking.

-Where the top ranking post for a keyword you’re targeting is 1000 words for instance, to get a better ranking for your content, you can work on writing a 2000 words well researched and more valuable content then promote it.
+Where the top ranking post for a keyword you’re targeting is 1000 words for instance, to get a better ranking for your content, you can work on writing a 1500-2000 words of a well researched and more valuable content then promote it.

-Doing this will get your post to rank faster on the front page.
+Doing this will get your post to rank faster on the front page of the search engine.
 Compared to where you write a post with the same length or even shorter number of words.

 Understand what works for your audience

 Depending on your niche, your audience might prefer a longer and well detailed content or shorter articles.

 Before you can decide on making any changes to the length of your content, you have to consider what works best for your audience, based on your industry or target niche.

-You can have an idea about this by using analytics tools to study the length of posts that gets better results like shares, views etc and then create more of such posts.
+You can have an idea about this by using analytics tools to study the length of posts that gets better results like shares, views etc. and then create more of such posts.

 A blog in need of audience and back links needs repeated clusters of pillar posts/long-form content.